Avoiding Unfamiliar Foods?

 It’s hard to believe, but your helpless little bundle of joy grows quickly, and soon he is eating a lot of the same foods you are.
 But if what you eat is junk food, this can be a dangerous time for your young one’s digestive health.
 By introducing salty, sweet, and fatty, greasy foods early, you may be starting your child down a long road of unhealthy food habits.
 These habits can be tough to break, so for better health for the whole family, start making healthy food a priority in your home.

 It can be so exciting introducing new foods to your baby.
 This should be a joyful experience, but to make sure it stays that way you should be aware of a few foods to avoid.
 One of these is honey if your baby is less than one year old.
 Honey can cause infant botulism, a very serious condition.
+Symptoms of botulism may include constipation, weakness, a dry mouth, drooping eyelids, blurred vision, trouble swallowing, reduced gag reflex and paralysis.
 Also avoid chunky foods that may pose a risk of choking such as whole grapes, hot dogs, popcorn, cheese chunks, and pulpy raw fruits and veggies.

 Spices and Seasonings: Should Baby Food Be Bland?